Black & White (2008 Hindi film): Plot

-Professor Mathur meets Numair Qazi (Anurag Sinha), who informs him that he is a victim of communal riots in Gujarat.
+Professor Mathur meets Numair Qazi, who informs him that he is a victim of communal riots in Gujarat.
 He is actually a suicide bomber of an Islamic fundamentalist group who has been ordered to set off a bomb near Red Fort during the Independence day celebrations.

 Numair wins the trust of the professor and his wife.
 While assisting Numair to get an entry pass for the celebrations at Red Fort, Professor Mathur introduces him to people living in harmony in Chandni Chowk regardless of faith.

 Numair is no longer sure if he should carry out the orders of his superiors or not.
 Although he is a deep-rooted fundamentalist, he sees this area as colourful and loving.
 There is no black and white.
 Nonetheless, he goes forward to accomplish his mission.